-In December 2016, the Company received a letter from Fiocruz regarding an order from the Brazilian MoH to purchase alfataliglicerase to treat Gaucher patients in Brazil.
-The Brazilian MoH's order consists of a number of shipments during 2017 for a total of approximately \$24.3 million.
-Shipments started in June 2017 and are expected to continue through the end of the year, in increasing volumes.
+In 2017, the Company received a purchase order from the Brazilian MoH for the purchase of approximately \$24.3 million of alfataliglicerase for the treatment of Gaucher patients in Brazil.
+The purchase order consists of a number of shipments in increasing volumes.
+Shipments started in June 2017.